 Before I explain this one, let me just say upfront there is absolutely no funny business going on here.
 None.

 Now that that’s out of the way, a Dependent Care FSA is a Federal Savings Account used to pay for eligible child care services.
-The primary benefit of any FSA is the money contributed to them are not subject to payroll taxes.
+The primary benefit of any FSA is the money contributed to them is not subject to payroll taxes.
 The end result?
 More money coming to you from your check every payday.

 Usually, you file for reimbursement for your childcare expenses as soon as they are due.
 Instead, we pay out of pocket and leave the funds to accumulate in the FSA.
 There’s no rhyme or reason to this except it is a surefire way to make sure we don’t touch the money.
 We file for reimbursement about a month before the trip and use it for the majority of our necessary expenditures.